 ∂q∂tcond=qv- qvs∆t1+Lv2qvscpRvT2-1 (1.2)

 where q, qv and qvs are the mixing ratios of cloud water, water vapor and saturation water vapor.
 The equation implies that the cloudy grid cells are always at 100% relative humidity.
-If the air is subsaturated or supersaturated, the cloud water is removed or increased until the saturation is reached within one time step.
+If the air is subsaturated or supersaturated, the cloud water is increased or removed until the saturation is reached within one time step.

 Both cloud droplet activation and condensational growth are not feasible to be tuned within current set of codes.